 Your day to get settled in.
 All you need is a sense of adventure!

+Keep it easy and wear on the train what you'll wear on the hike, which is coordinated to begin when you arrive in Seward.
 This is a 2.5-mile, moderate hike on an established trail with some rocky, rooty sections.

 - Sturdy hiking shoes - You'll need good tread with enough foot and ankle support to keep you steady on uneven terrain.
 Be sure to break them in before you land in Alaska.